0ju1c3/slop-cop/README.md

 ### AI Detection Flow

-`detect_slop_full` and `fix_slop` call an LLM for semantic analysis and paragraph rewrites.
-The server tries two paths in order.
+`detect_slop_full` and `fix_slop` call an LLM in two steps:

-**MCP sampling first.** The server calls `sampling/createMessage`, which asks the MCP host to run a model on its behalf.
+**MCP sampling first.** The server calls `sampling/createMessage`, asking the MCP host to run a model on its behalf.
 This is part of the MCP spec.
-Neither Claude Code nor Claude Desktop implements it; both return `-32601: Method not found`.
-The code keeps the attempt for forward compatibility with compliant hosts.
+Neither Claude Code nor Claude Desktop currently implements it; both return `-32601: Method not found`.
+The attempt is kept for forward compatibility with compliant hosts.

-**Direct Anthropic API as fallback.** When sampling fails, the server calls `https://api.anthropic.com/v1/messages` with `claude-haiku-4-5-20251001`, authenticating with Claude Code's stored OAuth token.
-No separate API key is required.
+**Direct Anthropic API as fallback.** When sampling fails, the server calls `https://api.anthropic.com/v1/messages` with `claude-haiku-4-5-20251001` using `ANTHROPIC_API_KEY`.
+If the key is not set, the tool returns a clear error.

-Credentials are resolved in this order:
-1. `ANTHROPIC_AUTH_TOKEN` or `CLAUDE_CODE_OAUTH_TOKEN` env vars
-2. macOS Keychain: `"Claude Code-credentials"` entry, field `claudeAiOauth.accessToken`
-3. `~/.claude/.credentials.json` on Linux and Windows
-4. `ANTHROPIC_API_KEY` env var

-If none resolves, `detect_slop_full` and `fix_slop` return an error. `detect_slop` runs entirely locally and is not affected.

 ---